kulcsarrudolf/pasztor.at/_posts/2020-07-15-the-painful-enterprise-way-to-the-cloud.md

 Job boards are filled to the brim with DevOps engineer positions to help with the migration.

-If you are a manager in such a company you are attending *cloud strategy meetings* where pretty boxes of components are drawn on Power Point slides.
+If you are a manager in such a company you are attending *cloud strategy meetings* where pretty boxes of components are drawn on PowerPoint slides.
 (Usually in a visually very unappealing fashion.)
 If you can't quite decide which cloud you are moving to, Multi-Cloud is written all over your banners to hide the fact that there is no clear vision on what the future holds.